How To Write Your First Business Plan

 As well as providing information for others, it should also allow you to streamline ideas and zero in on exactly what you want to provide customers.
 Think of it as the scaffolding around which your business can be built.

 It will allow you to see any weaknesses early in the business development process so you may rectify them before they become a big – and expensive – problem.
+An added benefit is that by following your business plan, you will reduce the workload involved in starting a business (trust us, it’s no walk in the park).

 Know your audience